If you aspire to become a Surgical Tech you must have also thought of enrolling in a surgical tech school.

 Key Features:

-• Upon completing the program, students receive a certificate from Auburn University, a reputable 150-year-old non-profit institution.
+- Upon completing the program, students receive a certificate from an accredited University, a reputable 150-year-old non-profit institution.

-• Preppy’s program offers externship placement providing real-world experience in healthcare settings, located close to where you live.
+- Preppy’s program offers an externship opportunity providing real-world experience in healthcare settings, located close to where you live.

-• The program is designed to be completed in less than four months, allowing students to enter the workforce quickly.
+- The program is designed to be completed in as little as four months, allowing students to enter the workforce quickly.

 So, if you want to become a surgical tech, consider enrolling in Preppy’s Surgical Tech Program and start your career faster at an affordable price, by getting ready to get certified.